HTTP5214-Winter2023/starter/standup-logs/Standup-Logs-BassilYounes.md

 Here's a list of stuff that's blocking me from moving ahead with my work:

-- noting so far just waiting for our next meeting to move forward
+- nothing so far just waiting for our next meeting to move forward